KainosSoftwareLtd/vision-processing-web-tool/README.md

 If you missed Jordans tutorial lecture - please check it out https://youtu.be/3M3fxN_nX8I

+## Windows QGIS Fix - Andrew Fletcher (please thank him)

+0) Make sure to install the 64-bit version of QGIS from https://qgis.org/en/site/forusers/download.html#.

+The first pair of options.

+1) Download the GDAL Windows Binary from GISInternals -> http://www.gisinternals.com/query.html?content=filelist&file=release-1911-x64-gdal-2-2-3-mapserver-7-0-7.zip

+2) Extract the ZIP file.

+3) From the extracted folder, copy everything in bin/gdal/apps to C:\OSGeo4W64\bin.
+Replace any files in the destination.

+4) From the extracted folder, copy all the DLLs in  except zlib1.dll from bin to C:\OSGeo4W64\bin

+5) Run QGis.
+It *will* throw errors but these can be ignored.

 ## Pre-requisites

 1. Download Oracle Virtualbox and its extension from [here](https://www.virtualbox.org/wiki/Downloads)